vittoriopolverino/great-expectations-lambda/README.md

 - **50 MB** (zipped, for direct upload)
 - **250 MB** (unzipped).
 This quota applies to all the files you upload, including layers and custom runtimes.

 As a result, deploying GE on lambda takes some ingenuity.
-However, we can solve this problem packaging and deploying Lambda functions as container images of up to **10 GB** in size
+Despite this, we can solve this problem packaging and deploying Lambda functions as container images of up to **10 GB** in size

 <br />

 ## 🏁 Getting Started <a name = "getting_started"></a>